-A testing year for CultureMix mostly lost to the pandemic lockdown, the launch of Distant Mix, Black Lives Matter rallies, and a new online virtual reality bringing about a major shift in focus.
+A testing year for CultureMix mostly lost to the pandemic lockdown, the launch of Distant Mix, The Reading Reggae Collective, Black Lives Matter rallies, and a new online virtual reality bringing about a major shift in focus.

 The first few months of 2020 has the CultureMix team in a busy whirlwind of activity from our Caversham Centre base shared with Rabble Theatre, with our tutors delivering 37 music lessons each week in fourteen schools across Berkshire and Hampshire.